e7 Health offers the Tetanus, Diphtheria and Pertusis Vaccine

 Tetanus and Pertussis occur anywhere in the world and Pertussis in particular remains a very poorly controlled but vaccine-preventable disease.
 There has been a resurgence as the vaccine wears off over time.
 Everyone eligible to have the vaccine should be vaccinated.
 This is a routine childhood vaccine called Dtap and booster shots should be given to adults every 10 years with TdaP.
 It is important for travelers to be up to date due to the increased risk for diphtheria in developing countries and risk for pertussis is worldwide.

 If you have an injury that results in a bad wound, you should have a tetanus shot within 5 years.

 The Tdap vaccine injection is administered into the deltoid muscle of the arm.

-The vaccine is administered in a single dose to adults every 10 years or with each pregnancy.
 It should be given within 5 years with an injury such as a scrape, cut, puncture, or burn.

 Download Vaccine Information Statements (VIS)

 e7 Health has ALL the recommended and/or required vaccines needed for your travel: